-\acknowledgements SD acknowledges the financial assistance of UGC NET scholarship and also Udupi Sri Admar Mutt Education Foundation.
+\acknowledgements S.D. acknowledges the financial assistance of a UGC NET scholarship and also Udupi Sri Admar Mutt Education Foundation.
 N.R.D. acknowledges financial support from the Department of Science and Technology, Ministry of Science and Technology, India, through the INSPIRE fellowship.
-RS acknowledges partial financial support of the Indian Science \& Engineering Research Board (SERB) grant CRG/2022/008345.
+R.S. acknowledges the partial financial support of the Indian Science and Engineering Research Board (Grant No. CRG/2022/008345).